Jtalbert15/Adding-A-computer-to-our-domain/README.md

 Congrats we have created our Windows 10 VM!
 Now we can add this VM to our domain.

-Step 3) Now we are going to set up our VM and create a local admin account so we can add our VM to the domain
+<h1>Step 3) Now we are going to set up our VM and create a local admin account so we can add our VM to the domain </h1>

 To start lets double click on our VM